 The Examination Hearings will be progressed in an effective and efficient manner, with a tight rein on the discussions and time taken.
-As part of that process the amount of written material should be limited to that necessary for the Examiner to come to informed conclusions on the issues.
-A short, focused, series of Hearings should lead, in turn, to a short, focused, report.
+As part of that process the amount of written material should be limited to that submitted in response to the Council's consultations for the Examiner to come to informed conclusions on the issues.
+A short, focussed, series of hearings should lead, in turn, to a short, focussed, report.